li-chengzhang/li-chengzhang.github.io/_pages/about.md

 ---

-I am an Associate Professor in the Department of Management Science at Antai College of Economics and Management, Shanghai Jiao Tong University.
+I am an Associate Professor in the Department of Management Science at Antai College of Economics and Management, Shanghai Jiao Tong University (SJTU).
+Prior joining SJTU, I received my Ph.D. in Operations Management and M.S. in Statistics and Computer Science from Purdue University, and my B.S. in Mechanical Engineering and Automation from SJTU.

-My research lies at the intersection of operations management, data-driven decision-making, and sustainable supply chains.
-I develop optimization and learning methods for operational problems under uncertainty—especially in settings with limited data and complex strategic interactions—and validate the insights using real-world applications.

 **Research interests**
-- Data-driven optimization and learning under limited data
+- Data-driven decision making
-- Supply chain coordination and contract design
+- Supply chain management
-- Sustainable operations and circular economy (e.g., EPR, recycling systems)
+- Sustainable operations

 ### Publications